-One of the things I wanted to discern regarding Alan was how much of his problem was (1) character related versus (2) capacity or competency related.
-When helping someone like Alan it is important to understand who you are working with.
+One of the things I wanted to discern regarding Biff was how much of his problem was (1) character related versus (2) capacity or competency related.
+When helping someone like Biff, it is crucial to understand the kind of person they are.
 Sometimes I state it by asking, Are you counseling Forrest Gump or Steve Jobs?

-If it is a character problem, then it is a spiritual problem from which he can repent.
-If it is a capacity/competency problem, then he has a clearly defined ceiling, which will make it hard for him to repent (1 Thessalonians 5:14).
-If the only fastball he has is 65 mph then it would be unreasonable to mandate he throw faster.
+If it is a character problem, it is a spiritual problem from which he can repent.
+If it is a capacity/competency problem, he has a defined ceiling, which will make it hard for him to change (1 Thessalonians 5:14).
+If the only fastball he has is 65 mph, it would be unreasonable to mandate he throw faster.

-- Is Alan completely unable to apply the truths that I am teaching him?
+- Is Biff completely unable to apply the truths that I am teaching him?

-- Is Alan moderately able to apply the truths that I am teaching him?
+- Is Biff moderately able to apply the truths that I am teaching him?

-- Can Alan excel in applying the truths that I am teaching him?
+- Can Biff excel in applying the truths that I am teaching him?

 These are important questions.
-Therefore, I began asking Alan all kinds of questions about his life, hobbies, vocation, other activities, and even his relationships.
+I began asking Biff all kinds of questions about his life, hobbies, vocation, other activities, and even his relationships.
 I wanted to know if he had any game for anything.

-I was wonderfully encouraged to know that Alan was quite competent.
+I was wonderfully encouraged to know that Biff was quite competent.
 He had a high ceiling.
 He could do many things very well.
-For example, Alan loved working on cars.
+For example, Biff loved working on cars.
 He was a tinkerer.

 In his garage, he had several vintage cars that he had built.
-The more he talked about working on cars the more I realized that he did have a lot of game.
-Alan was not a buffoon, but highly competent.
+The more he talked about working on cars, the more I realized that he did have a lot of game.
+Biff was not a buffoon, but highly competent.
 I began writing down categories that best described what he was telling me.

-If you pursued Christ the way you pursued your automotive hobby, you would be able to kick this habit.
+If you pursued Christ the way you continued your automotive hobby, you would be able to kick this habit.

-Alan was not a victim after all.
-Though he was caught, he was able to respond to God’s Word.
+Biff was not a victim after all.
+Though sin had caught him, he was able to respond to God’s Word.
 He could change if he wanted to.